-Privacy will be respected and all feedback will be reviewed for possible action that can be taken to improve our policies.
+Privacy will be respected, and all feedback will be reviewed for possible action that can be taken to improve Templeman’s policies.
 Feedback received will be redirected to an appropriate contact person.
 Where possible, complaints will be addressed immediately.
-However, some complaints may require more effort to address, and must be reviewed for action, possibly involving a number of elements within our organization.
+However, some complaints may require more effort to address, and must be reviewed for action, possibly involving a number of elements within Templeman’s organization.
 Individuals offering feedback can expect acknowledgment within five business days.
 The acknowledgment will indicate how the matter will be addressed and when the individual will be notified of the outcome.
-We will follow up on any actions arising from the feedback and the timeframe for implementation will be provided as part of the notification of outcome.
+Templeman’s will follow up on any actions arising from the feedback and the timeframe for implementation will be provided as part of the notification of outcome.
 Feedback and response will be in a format that is accessible to the complainant.

-Templeman Menninga will provide individuals wishing to access our services with notice in the event of a planned or unexpected disruption in the facilities and services used by persons with disabilities.
-This notice will include the reason for the disruption, how long the disruption is expected to last and a description of any alternative facilities or services available (where applicable).
+Templeman will provide individuals wishing to access Templeman’s services with notice in the event of a planned or unexpected disruption in the facilities and services used by persons with disabilities.
+This notice will include the reason for the disruption, how long the disruption is expected to last, and a description of any alternative facilities or services available (where applicable).

-The notice will be placed at prominent locations and on our website in the event of an extended delay.
+The notice will be placed at prominent locations and on the firm’s website in the event of an extended delay.
 Efforts will also be made to contact those who have scheduled appointments to make alternative arrangements if required.
 This notice will be provided in accessible formats.

-Templeman Menninga will ensure that its website is compliant with WCAG 2.0 Level AA requirements in advance of the January 2014 and 2021 deadlines.
+Templeman will ensure that the firm’s website is compliant with WCAG 2.0 Level AA requirements in advance of the January 2014 and 2021 deadlines.

-Templeman Menningawill provide notification on its websites and in any specific recruitment materials created, that accommodations for persons with disabilities are available during the recruitment process on request.
-When an individual applicant is selected for assessment, if the applicant requests, will use its best efforts to provide accommodations in a manner that takes into account individual needs.
-When an offer of employment is made, the successful applicant will be informed of ‘s workplace accommodation policies.
+Templeman will provide notification on the firm’s websites and in any specific recruitment materials created, that accommodations for persons with disabilities are available during the recruitment process on request.
+When an individual applicant is selected for assessment, if the applicant requests, Templeman’s will use its best efforts to provide accommodations in a manner that takes into account individual needs.
+When an offer of employment is made, the successful applicant will be informed of Templeman‘s workplace accommodation policies.

-Templeman Menninga will provide training about the provision of accessible services to all who interact with members of the public and third parties on our behalf.
+Templeman will provide training about the provision of accessible services to all who interact with members of the public and third parties on its behalf.
 Training will also be provided to every person involved in the development of policies, practices and procedures regarding the provision of our services.